 Almost every vehicle with a turbo comes with a blow-off valve, and if it’s working properly, you won’t get any significant turbo flutter.

-For most people, turbo flutter is a matter of personal choice and whether they like the sound or not.
+For most people, it comes down to personal choice and whether they like the sound or not.
 It’s pretty easy to eliminate with a blow-off valve, and almost every turbocharged car has one.

 So, is turbo flutter right for your vehicle?
 Probably not — but if you love the sound and won’t be creating too much pressure for the turbo to handle, why not go for it?